nicholaswmin/timerify/README.md

 ### `timerify(fn)`

 Instruments and returns a `function`.

-You then use the instrumented function, preferrably `n` times.
+You then use the instrumented function as usual & every time it's called, the function durations are logged.

-> example: log the `mean` runtime duration from 3 runs of a [`fibonacci function`][fib] computing the 10th fibonacci number
+> example: log the `mean` runtime durations of a [`fibonacci function`][fib],
+> computing the 10th fibonacci number

 ```js
 import { timerify } from 'timerify'